See What the Robot Can't See: Learning Cooperative Perception for Visual Navigation: Visual Navigation using Sensor Networks

 \subsection{GNN-based Feature Aggregation across Sensor Network}

-The neural network is homogeneous across all sensors (and robot) and is divided into the three sub-modules feature extractor $\phi(\cdot)$, feature aggregator $\theta(\cdot)$ and post-processor $\psi(\cdot)$.
+The neural network is homogeneous across all nodes and is divided into the three sub-modules feature extractor $\phi(\cdot)$, feature aggregator $\theta(\cdot)$ and post-processor $\psi(\cdot)$.

-\textbf{Local feature extraction.} We first use a Convolutional Neural Network (CNN) $\phi(\cdot)$, specifically MobileNet~v2~\cite{Sandler_2018_CVPR}, to extract features $z_t^i$ from the image $o_t^i$ of each sensor $S^i$.
+\textbf{Local feature extraction.} We first use a Convolutional Neural Network (CNN) $\phi(\cdot)$, specifically MobileNet~v2~\cite{Sandler_2018_CVPR}, which has been pre-trained on ImageNet, to extract features $z_t^i$ from the image $o_t^i$ of each sensor $S^i$.
 MobileNet is optimized for the evaluation on mobile devices, which makes it an ideal candidate for the application in a distributed sensor network.
 For the sim-to-real transfer, we replace the encoder, as explained in detail in \autoref{sec:sim2real} and visualized in \autoref{fig:nn_architecture}.
-The encoding is communicated to other sensors within communication range.
+The encoding $z_t^i$ has a size of $\mathbb{R}^{32}$ and is communicated to other sensors within communication range.